DjangoForAll/Django-Course/Level_2/4_variables_and_datatypes/Content/Readme.md

 is_even = True # boolean
 ```

-you can name the variables anything you want but the standard way to name variables is to use [snake cases](https://en.wikipedia.org/wiki/Snake_case) ( lowercase words separated by underscores like snake_case ), this is the convention used by python.
+you can name the variables anything you want, by convention the variable names should be in [snake cases](https://en.wikipedia.org/wiki/Snake_case) ( lowercase words separated by underscores like snake_case )

 variable names should be descriptive, they should be meaningful and easy to understand. they should not start with a number and they should not be a [reserved keyword](https://docs.python.org/3.9/reference/lexical_analysis.html?highlight=reserved#keywords) ( these are special words that python users like `print` naming variables with these names can cause unexpected results ).

-### Converting Data Types
+## Converting Data Types

 The process of converting one data type to another is called type conversion. type conversion can be Implicit or Explicit in python.